jasiekbialas/AseemViewer/README.md

 | `t` | (un)triger rendering trail for selected vehicle |
 | `f` | (un) trigger following the selected vehicle |
 | `r` | stops/starts rendering, (pause with space still renders, just doesn't change the time) |

+## Different map

+At this point viewer loads manhattan map very naively.
+Here are the steps to load other location:
+- change `map_path` to path to your .dot map
+- change `n` in `utils.pde` line 80 to number of vertices in your .dot file
+- change `transform` function in `utils.pde` (line 57) to transform UTM coordinates to values:
+  - between 0 and 1800*9 for x
+  - and y accordingly
+  - note that my `transform` reverses x and y.
+Note that 0, 0 in processing is the top left corner